migotom/uberping/README.md

 - ARP protocol
 - fallback to other protocol in case of failure
 - Windows support
-- better custoimzation
+- better customization
-- mode advanced ping options
+- more advanced ping options
 - mode probes

 ### Config loading sequence (the first least important):